 Federal Laws and ESAs

 The most important set of laws for ESA owners to be familiar with before flying is the Air Carrier Access Act (ACAA).
-Under the ACAA, anyone with a diagnosis of a mental disability with a letter from a mental health professional verifying the emotional benefit of the animal will be allowed to travel with the animal.
+Under the ACAA, anyone with a diagnosis of a mental disability and an emotional support animal letter from a mental health professional verifying the emotional benefit of the animal will be allowed to travel with the animal.

 If the requirements are met, the airline is not legally allowed to ask questions about the disability and cannot restrict ESA owners and their animals from boarding the airplane.

-The ACAA also protects ESA owners from being charged a fee for their ESA accompanying them on the airplane so long as the appropriate requirements are met.
-If the airline refuses to allow the ESA onboard, it is important for the owner to immediately request a meeting with a Customer Resolution Official (CRO).
+The Air Carrier Access Act also protects ESA owners from being charged a fee for their ESA accompanying them on the airplane so long as the appropriate requirements are met.
+If the airline refuses to allow the ESA on board, it is important for the owner to immediately request a meeting with a Customer Resolution Official (CRO).

 Airlines are legally required to employ CROs who are specifically trained in handling disability-related disputes and uncertainties.

-In order to be covered by the ACAA and comply with airline regulations, there are certain requirements that ESA owners must meet.
+In order to be covered by the Air Carrier Access Act and comply with airline regulations, there are certain requirements that ESA owners must meet.
 These requirements include:

 - Explanation of why the animal provides emotional support.